 Here are three quite interesting songs about, um, unique women.
 Would you believe Sob Sister Sadie, Hard Boiled Rose and Dangerous Nan McGrew?

 Composed of three very lively tunes, this medley has great choreographic possibilities for a chorus.
 Hey, it’s time for you to do the Charleston, Varsity Drag and Black Bottom.

-Also specialized, this medley includes Hail West Virginia and Fight, Fight, Fight, Fight Mountaineers.
+Also specialized, this medley includes Hail West Virginia and Fight, Mountaineers.

 Here are seven songs that could be the centerpiece to a Western-themed show: Back in the Saddle Again, Home on the Range, Deep in the Heart of Texas, The Yellow Rose of Texas, Clementine, Red River Valley and Oh Bury Me Not on the Lone Prairie.
 This medley is also available in a shorter version.

 Here is a new twist on an all-time favorite of us barbershoppers.
 Various popular oldies are referenced within this piece, and your audiences will enjoy recalling all of them.

 Here is a square medley of love that has a wonderfully old-fashioned ring to it.
 The bass’s recitation on the second chorus of “When Your Old Wedding Ring Was New” is heartfelt and unique.
 Ain’t lifelong love grand?

 As sung by SAI’s San Diego Chorus, this a real production number.
 Songs included are “Pack Up Your Troubles in Your Old Kit Bag,” “When Irish Eyes Are Smiling,” “Till We Meet Again” and “When You’re Smiling.”
 They also serve who sit and smile. . . .